A note on domain monotonicity for the Neumann eigenvalues of the Laplacian

 \section{Proof of Theorem \ref{DMthm}}

 The following lemma is a key to prove Theorem \ref{DMthm}. \begin{lem} Let $\Omega$ be a bounded convex domain in $\mathbb{R}^n$ with a piecewise smooth boundary.
-Given $r>0$ suppose that $\{ x_i\}_{i=0}^{l}$ is a maximal $r$-separated net in $\Omega$.
+Given $r>0$ suppose that $\{ x_i\}_{i=0}^{l}$ is an $r$-separated set in $\Omega$.
 Then

 \end{lem}

 To prove Lemma \ref{keylemma} we use the boundary concentration inequality established in \cite{FS,FS2} and a variant of it.
 The boundary concentration inequality is an analogue of the exponential concentration inequality due to Gromov and Milman (\cite{GM}).